RADeveloping/SpeedWatchApp/README.md

 Setting up this project will allow you to preview and compile the app locally.
 1. Clone the repository into a working directory
 2. Run *pub get*
-3. Run main.dart in Android Studio using the iOS Emulator
+3. Run main.dart in Android Studio or Visual Studio Code using the iOS Simulator